NMMI/qbmove-simulink/README.md

 This is a simple configuration which you can use to test your qbmove.
 On the left there are two slider gain which can be tweaked while the simulation is running and you can see the result on the qbmove.
-On the right there are 3 display where you can read the value in degree of the 3 sensors (1 and 2 are the motor shafts, 3 is the qbmove output shaft).
+On the right there are 3 displays where you can read the value in degree of the 3 sensors (1 and 2 are the motor shafts, 3 is the qbmove output shaft).
 The ouput error can be used to see if there are errors in communication.
 It starts from zero and it is incremented by 1 every time a communication error